gautham-here/hackathon-centre/README.md

 # hackathon-centre

 # College & External Events Aggregator
-A clean, fast, Flask-based site that lists hackathons/events with rich filters.
+A clean, fast, real-time site that lists hackathons/events with rich filters.
 Admin can log in to add events.
 Users can submit suggestions (stored as pending) for admin review/approval.

 ## Features